Testing Separability of High-Dimensional Covariance Matrices: Discussion

 \section{Discussion}

 We introduced three Kronecker-invariant test statistics to test the separability of a population covariance matrix $\Sigma$.
 These statistics are well-defined in high-dimensional settings where $p>n$, and their distributions depend on $\Sigma$ only through its core component $C=c(\Sigma)$.
-Under the null hypothesis of separability, the core component reduces to $I_p$, rendering their null distributions free of any unknown parameters.
-Consequently, the level of the associated tests can be controlled exactly for any given $\alpha\in(0,1)$.
-As illustrated through numerical studies, these tests exhibit high power.
-In particular, the tests based on ELRT and separable covariance expansion show empirically higher power than existing separability tests such as the test by \cite{aston2017} and classical LRT, in high-dimensional regimes.
+Under the null hypothesis of separability, the core component reduces to $I_p$, rendering their null distributions free of any unknown parameters, referred to as Kronecker-invariance.
+Therefore, the level of the associated tests can be controlled exactly for any given $\alpha\in(0,1)$.
+As illustrated through numerical studies, these tests exhibit power higher than the competitors, such as the test by \cite{aston2017} and the classical LRT, even in high-dimensional regimes.
+In particular, the tests based on the ELRT and separable covariance expansion approach the power $1$ even with moderately large $(n,p_1,p_2)$.

-The proposed tests are theoretically supported by their asymptotic null distributions and the consistency under the regime where $C$ exhibits a partial isotropic structure.
-However, a theoretical power analysis for a generic core $C$ remains unavailable.
-The difficulty of the analysis stems from the limited understanding of $\calC_{p_1,p_2}^+$.
-For example, since the distributions of the test statistics depend on $\Sigma$ only through $c(\Sigma)$, and these statistics are based on the eigenvalues of $\hat{C}$ or $\calR(\hat{C})\calR(\hat{C})^\top$, understanding the eigenstructure of $\calC_{p_1,p_2}^+$ is crucial for deriving accurate asymptotic power formulas.
-The eigenstructure of $C\in\calC_{p_1,p_2}^+$ with a rank$-r$ partial isotropic structure studied in this article is restricted to special cases of $(p_1,p_2,r)$.
-We leave the theoretical analysis for more general regimes as a future direction.
+The test based on the largest eigenvalue of the core $\hat{C}$ of the sample covariance matrix $S$ is theoretically supported by its asymptotic distributions under the null hypothesis of separability and local alternative regimes.
+Also, we established its consistency under the regime where $C$ exhibits a partial isotropic structure.
+These results are achieved by the asymptotic spectral equivalence between $S$ and $\hat{C}$ when $k(\Sigma)=I_p$ due to Kronecker-invariance.
+This equivalence comes from the consistency of the Kronecker MLE $\hat{K}=k(S)$ for any $k(\Sigma)$.
+On the other hand, the test statistic based on the separable expansion of $\hat{C}$ is shown to converge to some limit in probability under the same regimes.
+While the empirical evidence suggests that consistency holds for the tests based on this statistic and the ELRT, the asymptotic results, such as the consistency and asymptotic distributions, for these tests seem to be challenging.
+We leave their theoretical proofs as a future direction.